 Limit Access to Your Critical Documents

 How many employees have access to all of your company documents?
-Limiting who can access, re-file, and copy company documents helps eliminate human error, which could include accidentally losing documents, taking documents offsite, having extra copies of critical files around the office, or even corporate espionage.
+Limiting who can access, re-file, and copy company documents help eliminate human error, which could include accidentally losing documents, taking documents offsite, having extra copies of critical files around the office, or even corporate espionage.

 All your documents are handled and disposed of properly by employees that have the clearance level to read the contents of every file they handle.
 The smaller that number is the better.

-Label All Documents, Files and Cabinets Appropriately
+Label All Documents, Files, and Cabinets Appropriately

 Misfiled or misplaced documents cost your company money.
 Whether you have to search for it or reproduce it, you have to factor in the cost of the time it takes to find or reproduce that file, along with the additional chance that the information may be compromised.
 Make sure that all your documents, folders, drawers, and file cabinets are labeled clearly and properly.